Dromana 3 Drive In

-On Friday and Saturday nights the Dromana Drive In has a special kids session – the films start at 6pm.
+On Friday and Saturday nights during winter the Dromana Drive-In has a special kids session – the films start at 6pm.
 Go to the movies in your PJs, have the sound as loud (or quiet) as you like, talk, wriggle, eat noisily – it’s like a private cinema but still with the thrill of the big screen.

 When: Kids early session, 6pm start, Friday and Saturdays only.
-Click here to check this weeks program.
+Click here to visit their website.

 Where: 133 Nepean Hwy, Dromana.
 Click here for map.